SalesforceLabs/ActionPlans/README.md

 ## Optional Installation Instructions

-This repository contains several files that are relevant if you want to integrate modern web development tooling to your Salesforce development processes, or to your continuous integration/continuous deployment processes.
+This repository contains several files that are relevant if you want to add sample data, or integrate modern web development tooling to your Salesforce development processes or to your continuous integration/continuous deployment processes.

 ### Data Import